oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 - Channel configuration for a configured cluster requires configuring the same network access point on each server.
 The operator currently doesn't test or support network channels that have a different configuration on each server in the cluster.

-- Additional steps are required for external clients beyond configuring the custom channel - see [Approaches](#approaches).
+- Additional steps are required for external clients beyond configuring the custom channel - see [Overview](#overview).

 #### Setting up a `NodePort`